 Sorry, you must log in to save an item.

-If you’re curious about how to get an even skin tone, keeping your skin clean and free of dirt, impurities, and excess oils is the first thing that should be on your list.
-A buildup of impurities on your skin can result in a complexion that looks dull and uneven.
-No thanks!
-Be sure to remove all traces of makeup and debris at the end of each day.
-For a gentle, no-rinse cleansing option, try using the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof - All Skin Types to do so, which cleanses skin and removes makeup—even waterproof mascara.
+One of the easiest ways to get an even skin tone is to start your daily routine by cleansing.
+See, cleansing keeps the skin clean by removing dirt, impurities, and excess oils to eliminate the chance of buildup—which can result in a dull and uneven complexion.
+Kick things off with a gentle, no-rinse cleansing option, like the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof - All Skin Types, which cleanses skin and removes makeup, including waterproof mascara.

 Another cause of an uneven skin tone?
 Dark circles!
 While pesky under-eye circles may seem unavoidable, there are steps you can take in your skin care routine to reduce their appearance.
-We’re talking about eye cream!
+Eye cream, we’re looking at you!
 Smooth on the L’Oréal Paris Age Perfect Rosy Tone Anti-Aging Eye Brightener, which has a velvety whipped texture that visibly brightens skin around the eye area and reduces dark circles.

 Once you’ve primed your skin, survey your face for any imperfections you’d like to cover.
 Think: redness, dullness, under-eye bags, or puffiness.
 Of course, we think you’re gorgeous in the skin you’re in—but if you’d like to cover up specific areas of your face, now’s the time to reach for color-correcting concealers.
 Depending on your skin tone and what type of imperfection you’re trying to mask, pick your desired shade (or shades!) of color-correcting crayons, such as the L’Oréal Paris True Match™ Color-Correcting Crayon.